Plaque commemorating the four girls killed in the 16th Street Baptist Church Bombing |

 Who else, or where else, might be a target for those looking to send a message of fear?

-The aftermath of the dynamite explosion at 16th Street Baptist
+The aftermath of the dynamite explosion at 16th Street Baptist Church in Birmingham, Alabama |

 The 16th Street Church bombing was a significant event in 1963, and it still has reverberations today.
 Coming after the successful Children’s March and Birmingham campaign (where the 16th Street Baptist Church played a critical role as a meeting place for activists) and the success of the iconic March on Washington, the bombing reminded many of how much work was left undone and how much harm activists were putting themselves in the way of.
 It also reminded many of what was truly at stake with civil rights: the ability not just to protect those 4 girls but all children so they can grow up in a world free from the dangers their skin color could cause.

 In May 2013, President Barack Obama awarded the four girls The Congressional Gold Medal, one of the nation’s highest civilian honors.
-Read about this historic honor here
+Read about this historic honor here.

 That is one of the many ways the girls’ legacy is being honored.
 Today from 2:30-4:30 p.m.
 Levine Museum will host a screening of the film 4 Little Girls.
 The documentary, directed by Spike Lee, looks at the lives, loss and continued impact of the bombing.